Guide to the Santa Maria Maggiore Basilica [Burial Site of Pope Francis]

 Entrance to Santa Maria Maggiore Basilica is free.
 However, there are fees for certain areas, such as the Liberian Historical Museum, the Archaeological Area, and for guided tours.

-Below are some top-rated tour options:
+Below are some top-rated ticket options:

 Suggestion: Tours offer access to areas like the archaeological sites and historical museum, providing you with expert insights into the basilica's rich history and artistic significance.